Antelox/NemucodFR/README.md

 	_2048_

 As results we will get the decrypted files (I hope) :D

+If it's all ok and you want to delete .crypted files from your drives, you can use **NemucodRE.py** script in this manner:

+	*python NemucodRE.py "C:\"*

+with this command you will delete whole .crypted files on drive C.

+*NOTE*: Execute this command ONLY after that you have recovered the files!!!

 Of course this is only an example.
 Any files of which you have a backup copy on external device and/or in a cloud storage service will be fine, the important is that it's the same one that was encrypted.